Dryapanda/Dryapanda/README.md

 - 👋 Hi, I’m @Dryapanda
-- 👀 I’m interested in coding, security & privacy.
+- 👀 I’m interested in Coding, Design, Localization (Language translation)
-- 🌱 I’m currently learning ?
-- 💞️ I’m looking to collaborate on ?
-- 📫 How to reach me ...
 - 😄 Pronouns: He/his
 - ⚡ Fun fact: Switzerland is known for its Alpine landscapes and holey cheeses, but its privacy laws are equally impressive.

+- Don't give up on your dreams, even if they fail or seem impossible.

 <!---
 Dryapanda/Dryapanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.